-The Institute of Natural Products and Agrobiology conducts an intense research in response to the growing scientific demand.
-Our main objective is to achieve researching at the IPNA yields benefits for economic, cultural and social welfare.
+The Institute of Natural Products and Agrobiology conducts intensive research in response to growing demand for scientific advances.
+Our main objective is to achieve that research carried out at the IPNA yields benefits for economic, cultural and social welfare.

-From the Knowledge Transfer Office we try to open a channel of communication among our research communities, which provides results and scientific advances, and companies able to implement solutions and discoveries to the needs or develop of new products and services.
+In the Knowledge Transfer Office we are working to open a communication channel to link research communities that provide results and scientific advances with enterprises able to apply their discoveries and solutions to real needs or to the development of new products and services.

 To learn more about our scientific and technological capacities, please consult our catalogue.

 The Institute provides various services for scientific and technological support to any business that can benefit from the capabilities and resources of the center and are summarized as follows:

 Technological problems solving and new products / services development under R&D contract.